akhilsaini/aws-csa-2017/README.md

 - A Record - most fundamental type.
   - "A" in A Record stands for Address.
   - The A record is used by the computer to translate the name of the domain to the IP address.
+  - Naked domain name(w/o www or any subdomain.
+As www is also subdomain. e.g. google.com) must be an A record not the CNAME.
 - TTL Record
   - Always measured in seconds.
   - The lenght that a DNS record is cached on either the Resolving server or the users own local PC.